 - frozen foods

-Kindly check expiry dates on items you are donating.
-We strictly follow the guidelines of the Public Health Department that restrict us from distributing out-of-date food.
-Having to handle and dispose of out-of-date food items increases our costs, using funds that could be better spent to help people through our programs.
+Kindly check the expiry dates on items you are donating.
+We follow strict guidelines from the Public Health Department and Food Banks Canada that restrict us from distributing out of date food and damaged packaging.
+Having to handle and dispose of foods we cannot distribute increases our costs, using funds that could be used to help people accessing our programs.

 Toy & Clothing Donations

-Project SHARE does accept donations of new, unwrapped toys and clothes that are then distributed through the Christmas Program.
+Project SHARE accepts donations of new, unwrapped toys and clothes that are then distributed through our Christmas program.
 We do not accept gently used items.

-Project SHARE partners with Goodwill Industries Niagara and St. Andrew’s United Church Shoulder to Shoulder Program for gently used clothing donations
+We partner with Goodwill Industries and St. Andrew’s United Church’s Shoulder-2-Shoulder program for gently used clothing donations.